frconor-ebook/meditations/_posts/2025-04-06-christ-the-light.md

 *My Lord and my God, I firmly believe that you are here, that you see me, that you hear me.
 I adore you with profound reverence.
 I ask your pardon for my sins, and grace to make this time of prayer fruitful.
 My Immaculate Mother, Saint Joseph, my father and lord, my guardian angel, intercede for me.*

-We read in today\'s Gospel, "No one who has lighted a lamp covers it with a vessel and puts it under a couch, but he puts it on the lamp stand, that they who enter may see the light.
+We read in today\'s Gospel, "No one who has lighted a lamp covers it with a vessel and puts it under a couch, but he puts it on the lampstand, that they who enter may see the light.
 For there is nothing hidden that will not be made manifest, nor anything concealed that will not be known and come to light" (Luke 8:16-17).

 I find the word "light" appears twice in this short passage.
 The Gospel of St. John is often called the Gospel of Light.
 It's an interesting word that appears in Scripture.
 It was full of significance.